Value at Risk – VaR Methods

 - Identification of portfolio positions for calculation of Value at Risk

 - Identification of risk factors affecting valuation of positions.

 - Assignment of probabilities (or statistical distribution) to possible risk factors values.

 - Creation of pricing functions for positions as a function of values of risk factors.

 Variance Covariance method for Value at Risk

 This VaR method assumes that the daily price returns for a given position follow a normal distribution.
 From the distribution of daily returns calculated from daily price series we estimate the standard deviation.
 The daily Value at Risk VaR is simply a function of the standard deviation and the desired confidence level.
 In the Variance-Covariance VaR method the underlying volatility may be calculated either using a simple moving average (SMA) or an exponentially weighted moving average (EWMA).

 Mathematically, the difference lies in the method used to calculate the standard deviation.

 The Variance-Covariance VaR method makes a number of assumptions.
 The accuracy of the results depends on how valid these assumptions are.
-The method gets its name from the variance-covariance matrix of positions that is used to calculate Value at Risk (VaR).
+The method gets its name from the variance-covariance matrix of positions that is used as an intermediate step to calculate Value at Risk (VaR).

-The method starts by calculating the standard deviation and correlation for the risk factor and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that contribute to the position.
+The method starts by calculating the standard deviation and correlation and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that contribute to the position.
 If price, variance and correlation data is available for individual securities then this information is used directly.
 The values are then used to calculate the standard deviation of the portfolio by matrix multiplication.